yochaigal/cairn/wip/2e/setting-seeds.md

 ## The Map

 - On a flat sheet of paper draw a circle.
 This is the Heart of your adventure site.
-- Roll 1d4 and write the resulting numbers around the Heart as if it were a clock face.
+- Roll 4d12 and write the results around the circle as if it were a clock face.
+Do not reroll duplicates.
 - Starting with the lowest number, draw any combination of the following Paths:
   - A bold line indicating an accessible Path.
   - A dashed line indicating a _hidden_ Path.
-  - A line with an X over it indicating a _blocked_ Path.
+  - A crossed line indicating a _blocked_ Path.
   - A line with a number on top (1-4) indicating _elevation_.
 - At the terminus of each line, add a Point of Interest (POI):
-  - A circle to represent a _refuge_ (town, city, farm, etc).
+  - A circle to represent a _refuge_ (a town, city, farm, etc).
-  - A triangle to represent a _landmark or hazard_ (rock formation, stone bridge, sinkhole, etc.).
+  - A triangle to represent a _landmark or hazard_ (a rock formation, stone bridge, sinkhole, etc.).
-  - A diamond to represent a _dungeon or lair_ (cave, burrow, crypt, etc.).
+  - A diamond to represent a _dungeon or lair_ (a cave, burrow, crypt, etc.).
 - From each POI add a new Path, terminating in a new POI _or_ connecting to an existing POI.
 - Number each POI, starting with the Heart.